1995–96 Vancouver Grizzlies season

-The 1995–96 NBA season was the Grizzlies' first season in the National Basketball Association.
-The Vancouver Grizzlies, along with the Toronto Raptors became expansion NBA franchises in 1995.
-They were the first NBA teams to play in Canada since the 1946–47 Toronto Huskies.
+The 1995–96 Vancouver Grizzlies season was the first season for the Vancouver Grizzlies in the National Basketball Association.
+The Grizzlies, along with the Toronto Raptors, became expansion NBA franchises in 1995; they were the first NBA teams to play in Canada since the 1946–47 Toronto Huskies.
 The Grizzlies revealed a new primary logo of a grizzly bear holding a basketball, and got new uniforms with Native American markings on the trims of their jerseys, adding turquoise and brown to their color scheme.
+The team played their home games at General Motors Place in Vancouver, British Columbia, Canada.

-In the 1995 NBA expansion draft, the team selected veteran players like Greg Anthony, Blue Edwards, Byron Scott, Benoit Benjamin, Gerald Wilkins and Kenny Gattison.
-The team also signed free agents Chris King and undrafted rookie forward Ashraf Amaya, and acquired Anthony Avent from the Orlando Magic.
-The Grizzlies received the sixth overall pick in the 1995 NBA draft, and selected center Bryant Reeves out of Oklahoma State.
-The team also hired Brian Winters as their first head coach.
+In the 1995 NBA expansion draft, the team selected veteran players like Greg Anthony, Blue Edwards, Byron Scott, Benoit Benjamin, Gerald Wilkins and Kenny Gattison; the team also signed free agents Chris King and undrafted rookie forward Ashraf Amaya, and acquired Anthony Avent from the Orlando Magic.
+The Grizzlies received the sixth overall pick in the 1995 NBA draft, and selected center Bryant Reeves out of Oklahoma State University, and also hired Brian Winters as their first ever head coach.

-In their NBA debut on November 3, 1995, the Grizzlies got off to a solid start defeating the Portland Trail Blazers on the road, 92–80.
-Two nights later on November 5, the Grizzlies had a successful home debut at General Motors Place by beating the Minnesota Timberwolves in overtime, 100–98.
-Despite the start, they struggled and posted a dreadful 19-game losing streak afterwards.
-After 13 games, Benjamin was traded to the Milwaukee Bucks in exchange for Eric Murdock and second-year forward Eric Mobley, while at midseason, Gattison was dealt to the Orlando Magic in exchange for Jeff Turner, who never played for the Grizzlies due to a knee injury.
-After holding a 10–37 record at the All-Star break, the Grizzlies then suffered a dreadful 23-game losing streak during the second half of the season, including a winless month in March, and finished their inaugural season last place in the Midwest Division with an NBA worst record of 15 wins and 67 losses.
+In their NBA regular season debut on November 3, 1995, the Grizzlies got off to a solid start by defeating the Portland Trail Blazers on the road at the Rose Garden Arena, 92–80.
+Two nights later on November 5, the Grizzlies had a successful home debut at General Motors Place by defeating the Minnesota Timberwolves in overtime, 100–98.
+However, despite winning their first two games, the team struggled and posted a dreadful 19-game losing streak afterwards, leading to an awful 2–19 start to the season.

+After 13 games, Benjamin was traded to the Milwaukee Bucks in exchange for Eric Murdock and second-year forward Eric Mobley, while at mid-season, Gattison was dealt to the Orlando Magic in exchange for Jeff Turner, who never played for the Grizzlies due to a knee injury.
+After holding a 10–37 record at the All-Star break, the Grizzlies then suffered a dreadful 23-game losing streak between February and April, including a winless month in March, and finished their inaugural season in last place in the Midwest Division with a league-worst record of 15 wins and 67 losses.